-Classes are conducted in an East Texas drawl, spoken as God intended.
-He teaches that a lawyer’s most valuable commodity in court or in negotiation is resilient credibility.
-Professor Wren emphasizes the need for a cost-effective litigation strategy to accompany trial skills, and he attracts national leaders in litigation management.
 Clients want lawyers who know how to deliver the results clients need.
+Professor Wren teaches that a lawyer’s most valuable commodity in court or in negotiation is resilient credibility.
+He emphasizes the need for a cost-effective litigation strategy to accompany trial skills and, as a proponent for litigation excellence, he attracts national leaders in litigation management to the Baylor program.

+Classes are conducted in an East Texas drawl, spoken as God intended.
 An enduring skeptic of yoga, Professor Wren prefers cycling, especially on the downhill side.